tjschuh/bibliography/README.md

 # bibliography
-My one and only BibTex bibliography file for LaTeX
+My one and only BibTex bibliography file for LaTeX.